-The cherry blossoms are always a strong symbol of the time-based nature of earthly life.
-The Japanese wait for an entire year to enjoy the beauty of the cherry blossoms, yet it lasts for only a brief time, before its petals being to rain down, in one last final show before the blossoms decay back to the earth.
+The cherry blossoms are always a potent symbol of the time-based nature of earthly life.
+The Japanese wait for an entire year to enjoy the beauty of the cherry blossoms.
+Yet, it lasts for only a brief time, before its petals being to rain down, in one last final show before the flowers decay back to the earth.
 In Kinu’s haiku, facing the certainty of death, the cherry blossoms shine on, oblivious to their finality.
 As they blossom, they have their whole life as a blossom ahead of them.

-The cherry blossoms are testimony that this is the natural way of things and that despite the hardships of life it could even be beautiful and pure.
-My father must have understood this realization that life is as beautiful, delicate, and light as the falling cherry blossom petals and that there’s a natural inevitability for all beautiful things to end.
+The cherry blossoms are a testimony that this is the natural way of things and that despite the hardships of life, it could even be beautiful and pure.
+My father must have understood this realization that life is as beautiful, delicate, and light as the falling cherry blossom petals.
+He also realized that there’s a natural inevitability for all beautiful things to end.

-[i]History (n.d.).
-In Kuakini Health System.
+Kuakini Health System (n.d.).
+History: Happy anniversary Kuakini!
 Retrieved from https://www.kuakini.org/wps/portal/public/About-Us/History.
 In 1892 the Japanese Benevolent Society was established as a voluntary association and incorporated in 1899 as a charitable corporation to provide medical relief to Japanese immigrants to Hawai’i.
-The Society raised the necessary funds to purchase a half acre site of land located in the Kapalama district of Honolulu, south of King Street at the end of a narrow lane.
+The Society raised the necessary funds to purchase a half-acre site of land located in the Kapalama district of Honolulu, south of King Street, at the end of a narrow lane.
 In July 1900, a two-story wooden building containing 38 beds was completed and called the “Japanese Charity Hospital.”

 In 1902, the hospital moved a few miles away into another two-story building that had 40 beds.
 The name of the hospital was shortened to “Japanese Hospital” in 1917.
 By 1918, a modern facility was built on four acres of land at the hospital’s third and present site on Kuakini Street.
 The 16-building hospital had 70 beds and equipped with modern appliances and facilities.